-The Thematic Coaching 1: 1 represents an alternative to the traditional inter-company classroom training.
-The Thematic Coaching 1: 1 is available for those courses that do not require group interaction.
+Tailored Training 1: 1 represents an alternative to traditional inter-company classroom training.
+The Tailored Training 1: 1 is available for those courses that do not require group interaction.

 * An additional transfer fee is considered for the lecturer if the client’s office is located outside the Lugano area.